Kiddushin

 There was once a restaurant owner whose mashgiach told him that he found treif food in the restaurant.
 The man went to his rav, who said, “You don’t have to believe the mashgiach, because he is one witness coming to forbid something.”

-The Meishiv Davar is based on a Rema in the laws of Niddah, YD 185:3.
-If a woman tells her husband that a certain rabbi looked at her stain and permitted it, and then the husband goes and asks that rabbi if he really said that, and the rabbi says no, then she’s forbidden to him.
-Now, why is the husband obligated to listen to him?
+This is similar to a halacha stated by the Rema in the laws of Niddah, YD 185:3.
+If a woman tells her husband that a certain rabbi looked at her cloth and permitted it, and then the husband goes and asks that rabbi if he really said that, and the rabbi says no, then she’s forbidden to him.
+Now, why is the husband obligated to listen to the rabbi?
 He is one witness coming to forbid her!
 Let him listen to his own wife, who is one witness to permit herself!
 The answer is that she is not claiming to know independently that she is permitted; she made her credibility dependent on this rabbi.
 Here too, the restaurant owner hired this mashgiach and based his credibility on him.
 He is not allowed to deny the mashgiach’s claim.